blockscout/blockscout/kubernetes/README.md

 - Kubernetes Cluster
 - kubectl commandline

 Note, i use longhorn block storage for persistant volume and nginx ingress controller.
 Kubernetes engine which i use is RKE (Rancher Kubernetes Engine).
 If you use different block storage and ingress maybe you need to change some configuration.
+If you doesn't have Ingress, you can use different kubernetes resource like loadbalancer or nodeport, just comment it on ingress section.

 ## deploy to kubernetes cluster